Thomas Mozeen: Biography

 On 21 May 1759, for the benefit of Mozeen, Miss Barton, Miss Hippisley, and others, the 'Heiress, or Antigallican,' the solitary dramatic production of Mozeen, was given.
 It is a fairly written farce in two acts, in which a girl who has been brought up as a boy wins the heart of one of her own sex.
-It was included in a volume published for the author 1762, wholly in verse, with the exception of the play, and, curiously enough, called 'A Collection of Miscellaneous Essays by T. Mozeen.'
+It was included in a volume published for the author 1762, wholly in verse, with the exception of the play, and called 'A Collection of Miscellaneous Essays by T. Mozeen.'
 Among its contents are many songs, epilogues, &c., delivered in Bristol and elsewhere, and at Sadler's Wells Theatre, and the introductory plan of a pantomime called 'Harlequin Deserter,' intended for Sadler's Wells.
 'Frolics of May,' an interlude of singing and dancing, seems also to have been intended for the stage.
 'Fables in Verse,' by T. Mozeen, 2 vols.
 1765, dedicated to Richard Grenville Temple, viscount Cobham, possesses little merit.
 'The Lyrical Pacquet, containing most of the Favourite Songs performed for Three Seasons past at Sadler's Wells,' &c., London, 1764, 8vo, is mentioned by Lowndes, who, however, leaves unnoticed 'Young Scarron,' London, 8vo, 1752, a rather slavish imitation of 'Le Roman Comique' of Scarron, narrating the adventures of a company of strolling players.
 Owen Bray, a publican, with whom he lodged at Loughlinstown, Ireland, was associated with Mozeen (to whom the well-known recitation, 'Bucks have at ye all,' has also been assigned) in writing the famous song of 'Kilruddery.'
 Mozeen died 28 March 1768.
 Mrs. Mozeen, whose career appears after a time independent of that of her husband, was for some years at the Bath Theatre.